ajv-validator/ajv-errors/README.md

 require('ajv-errors')(ajv);
 ```

+### Single message

-### Replace all errors in the current schema and subschemas with a single message:
+Replace all errors in the current schema and subschemas with a single message:

 ```javascript
 var schema = {